a740g/QB64-MOD-Player/README.md

 Why a MOD player in QB64?

-    Just for learning and fun!
+- Just for learning and fun!
+Long answer: I have seen plenty of MOD players code and libraries in C & C++ but very little in other languages.
+I know about some JavaScript, Java and C# ones.
+But, I am not a fan of those languages.
+I learnt to code on DOS using QuickBASIC and then graduated to C & C++.
+So, QuickBASIC always had a special place in my heart.
+Then, I found QB64 on the internet and the rest is history.
+As far as I know this is the first of it's kind.
+Let me know if there are any other MOD players written in pure QB64.

 Will you add S3M, XM, IT support?

-    Not sure.
+- Not sure.
 Probably.
+This will require some work.
+Mainly modularization.
 But you are free to fork and do it yourself.

 I found a bug.
 How can I help?

-    There are probably many bugs now.
-Let me know using GitHub issues.
+- Let me know using GitHub issues or fix it yourself and let me know!

 Can this be used in a game / demo?

-    Absolutely.
-With little effort.
-But I have not tried integrating this into anything myself (yet).
+- Absolutely.
+The player UI code included in a great example.